akshat31/canvas-firework/README.md

         npm install

-3. Run webpack:
+  Run webpack:

-        npm start
+        yarn start or npm start

-Your canvas piece should open up automatically at http://localhost:3000 and you should see 'HTML CANVAS BOILERPLATE' on hover.
+Your canvas piece should open up automatically at http://localhost:3000